namjoonsuh/TimeAutoDiff/README.md

  - **timeautoencoder.py**: This file is the implementation of VAE in TimeAutoDiff.
 Look at Figure 2 for a schematic overview of the architecture.
 It also has the code for training VAE.
  - **timediffusion.py**: This file is the implementation of the Diffusion model in TimeAutoDiff.
 Look at Figure 3 for a schematic overview of the architecture.
 It also has the code for the training & sampling process.
  - **timediffusion_cond_label.py**: This file is the implementation of the conditional_Diffusion model in TimeAutoDiff for entity conditional generation.
+ - **TimeAutoDiff-ddpm.ipynb**: Jupyternotebook file that the user can conveniently run to see how the model works for un-conditional generation.
+ - **TimeAutoDiff-ddpm.ipynb**: Jupyternotebook file that the user can conveniently run to see how the model works for un-conditional generation.